RHFieldProductManagement/openshift-aio/labs/08-deploy-rhacm.md

 submariner-addon-6d96c55d7c-fqk9d                                 0/1     ContainerCreating   0          21s
 ~~~

+After a few minutes the operator installation should complete.
+We can confirm this by looking at the oc get csv again which should be marked as succeeded:

 ~~~bash
 [root@ocp4-bastion ~]# oc get csv -n open-cluster-management NAME                                 DISPLAY                                      VERSION   REPLACES                             PHASE advanced-cluster-management.v2.2.5   Advanced Cluster Management for Kubernetes   2.2.5     advanced-cluster-management.v2.2.4   Succeeded
 ~~~

+We can further verify that our pods are running by issuing an oc get pods in the open-cluster-management namespace:

 ~~~bash
 [root@ocp4-bastion ~]# oc get pods -n open-cluster-management